 There is no shortage of multispectral data available easily.
 However, imagery of high resolution is harder to obtain.
 The best freely available imagery is provided by the Sentinel-2 mission giving access to 10 m per pixel resolution.
 Still, even this is far from ideal when defining statistics for an individual area.
 As can be seen in figure 5, even on the best resolution of Sentinel-2 imagery individually, fields are crudely pixelated.

 Plant stress detection has a growing interest in precision agriculture applications.
 There are numerous stressors to which crops can be subjected to.
 Accurate laboratory tests provide valuable information regarding plants’ and soils’ status and resilience to harsh conditions, although such data is scarce and hard to collect for early detection.

-A great deal of research has been put into the investigation of methods for stress detection using remote sensing techniques, including fluorescent, hyperspectral, multispectral, and thermal imaging.
+A great deal of research has been put into investigating methods for stress detection using remote sensing techniques, including fluorescent, hyperspectral, multispectral, and thermal imaging.
 The specific spectral indices were developed to aid the extraction of the needed signal for estimation of the value of concern; these indices comprise the data from several reflectance wavelengths.

 Machine learning techniques are used to investigate the possibility of discovering an accurate mapping of spectral imagery data to results of laboratory experiments of the soils and plants.
-The most common technique being variants of linear regression, deep neural networks are starting to catch up as well.
+The most common technique being variants of linear regression, deep neural networks are also starting to catch up.
 The later models are at least compatible and often better performing.